brokensandals/notesdir/README.rst

 That's it!
 You can run :code:`notesdir query` to print a list of everything Notesdir currently knows about your notes.
+(Which may or may not be very much, until you fill in some metadata.)
 It may take a while the first time, while it builds the cache.

+See the `full documentation <https://brokensandals.github.io/notesdir/>`__ for a walkthrough of all the functionality.